muldon/crokage-emse-replication-package/README.md

 main.properties
 ...
 ```
-Note: for now we only provide the replication package.
+Note: for now we only provide the replication package containing the files for the reproduction of CROKAGE, along with the results of the User Study, described in our paper.
 The complete source code will be released soon.